Submissions, books of appeal and authorities in civil appeals

 B. Book of Pleadings:

-ii.
-Where the appeal is in proceedings commenced by personal injuries summons, copies of the summons, requests for particulars and replies thereto, defence, reply, notices served pursuant to SI 391 of 1998 and affidavits of verification of any pleadings;
+(ii) Where the appeal is in proceedings commenced by personal injuries summons, copies of the summons, any requests for particulars and replies to such requests, defence, reply, notices served pursuant to SI 391 of 1998 and all affidavits of verification.;

 C. Book(s) of Evidence in the High Court:

 (i) Where the evidence in the High Court was on affidavit, copies of each affidavit (including exhibits, which should be appropriately and individually described in the index) relied on or opened in the High Court set out in chronological sequence.
 Where these extend beyond one Lever Arch file, only affidavits should be included in the first Level Arch file with relevant exhibits in subsequent ones;

 (ii) Where the affidavits exceed 100 pages in length, the appellant must, when lodging the books of appeal, identify the particular affidavit(s) and/or portions of the affidavits on which they intend to rely for the purposes of the appeal.
 If the respondent to the appeal intends to rely on any additional affidavit material, they must furnish to the Court of Appeal Office a document identifying any such additional material within 14 days.

 (iii) Where the exhibits exceed 100 pages in length, the appellant must, when lodging the books of appeal, identify the particular exhibit(s) and/or portions of the exhibits on which they intend to rely for the purposes of the appeal.
 If the respondent to the appeal intends to rely on any additional exhibits or portions of exhibits, they must furnish to the Court of Appeal Office a document identifying any such additional material within 14 days.